DearCM1/South-Island-Recipes/files/roasted_gochujang_squash.md

 (4.0⭐️)

 An easy weeknight dinner which is a certified 🥵flavour bomb🥵.
-This recipe is mainly for the squash itself and could be interchanged with whatever carb/salad/protein you wish–we like it with soy rice and peas and some gochujang fried prawns.
+This recipe is mainly for the squash itself and could be interchanged with whatever carb/salad/protein you wish–we like it with soy sauce rice and peas and some gochujang fried prawns.

 ## At A Glance